kalisio-nicolas/planetilerJob/README.md

 ## Running the Project

+This project should be run in a Linux environment as root (or with sudo) to install the necessary dependencies.

 ### ⚠️ Requirements ⚠️
 You will need a AGE SOPS key to decrypt the secrets file in case they are still encrypted.